haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/sample-data.md

 		git add -A && git commit -m "Install sample data" git push origin <branch name>
 5. Wait for the project to deploy.
-6. Verify the installation was successful by going to your storefront main page in the Integration environment.
+6.	验证你的安装 was successful by going to your storefront main page in the Integration environment.
 You can locate the URL link to the storefront through the Project Web Interface.
 7. Take a snapshot of your environment:

 		magento-cloud snapshot:create -e <environment ID>